-The Football Profitability Index (FPI) enables investors, analysts and fans to compare each English Premier League club on a like-for-like basis in terms of the efficiency in achieving economic profit (EP).
-We calculate the relationship between revenue and the EP number to arrive at an EP/R value.
-For commercial reasons this value is also known as the FPI value.
-The FPI values can then be tabulated into an index and the ranking of the resulting index values will indicate the relative performance of EP efficiency on a club-by-club basis.
-Not only can we see the absolute financial performance of each club, we can also measure just how good (or bad) they are financially at managing their revenue and achieving EP.
+The Football Profitability Index (FPI) enables the comparison between English Premier League club on a like-for-like basis in terms of their efficiency in achieving Economic Profit (EP).
+We calculate the relationship between revenue and the EP number to arrive at an EP/R value® which is also known as the FPI value.
+The FPI values can be tabulated into an index and the ranking of the resulting index values will indicate the relative performance of EP efficiency on a club-by-club basis.
+Not only can we see the absolute financial performance of each club, we can also measure just how good (or bad) they are at achieving Economic Profit.

 It works like this:

 The top 3 English Premier League clubs by revenue and their most recent 3-year revenue performance is illustrated below:

 All the clubs have increased their revenue over the last three years albeit at different rates.

 The EP performance for each club over the same period is as follows: